 - 5.1.
-If the competition is to be sanctioned, it may be sanctioned by the sport governing - 5.2.
-If this competition is sanctioned, the Host Society must advise the jurisdictions on sanctioning and any related matters that might affect their teams.
+When the Arctic Winter Games are held in Canada the competition will be sanctioned by Hockey Canada. - 5.2.
+When the Arctic Winter Games are held in Alaska the competition will be sanctioned by USA Hockey. - 5.3.
+The Host Society must advise the jurisdictions on sanctioning and any related matters that might affect their teams.